 10-35N.
-MOS 35N-Signals Intelligence Analyst (SIGINT Analyst) CMF 35 (Effective 202210)
+MOS 35N-Signals Intelligence Analyst (SIGINT Analyst) CMF 35 (Effective 202311)

 - a.
 Major duties.
 The Signals Intelligence (SIGINT) Analyst performs and supervises analysis and reporting of intercepted foreign communications and on-communications signals at all echelons; produces tactical, operational, and strategic intelligence; assists in the collection management process.
 Produces combat, strategic, and tactical intelligence reports.
 Duties for MOS 35N at each skill level are: - (1) MOSC 35N1O.
 Analyzes intercepted information to isolate valid foreign intelligence.
 Establishes target identification and operational patterns.
 Identifies, reports, and maintains SIGINT technical data and Electronic Order of Battle (EOB) information; uses technical references to analyze communications and non-communications information.
 Operates automated data processing equipment to access SIGINT collection for processing, exploitation, and dissemination.
 Maintains analytical working aids and databases to support target collection, identification, and location.
 Prepares technical and tactical intelligence reporting to meet intelligence requirements.
 Assist in the emplacement, employment, and recovery of assigned SIGINT equipment. - (2) MOSC 35N2O.
 Performs duties shown in preceding skill level and provides guidance to subordinate Soldiers.
 Performs intermediate analysis of intercepted communications and non-communications information.
 Validates SIGINT technical data and EOB information; verifies correlation and fusion of SIGINT data and products.
 Reviews intelligence reports.
 Supervises the emplacement, employment, and recovery of assigned SIGINT equipment. - (3) MOSC 35N3O.
 Performs duties shown in preceding skill level and provides guidance to subordinate Soldiers.
 Performs advanced analysis of intercepted communications and non-communications information.
 Validates technical documents and reports.
 Evaluates and releases SIGINT reports.
 Integrates SIGINT requirements into the Information Collection Process. - (4) MOSC 35N4O.
 Performs duties shown in preceding skill levels and provides guidance to subordinate Soldiers.
 Determines mission objectives and priorities based on requirements.
 Manages processing, analysis, and reporting functions.
 Implements operational readiness strategy.
 Supervises and coordinates collection management of supported commands and other agencies.
 Coordinate collection activities with other disciplines.
 Provides guidance on the interpretation of SIGINT information and employment of collection assets. - b.
 Physical demands rating and qualifications for initial award of MOS.
-Signals intelligence analysts must possess the following qualifications: - (1) A physical demands rating of moderate (Gold). - (2) A physical profile of 222221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 116 in aptitude area ST in Armed Services Vocational aptitude Battery (ASVAB) tests administered prior to 2 January 2002. - (b) A minimum score of 112 in aptitude area ST on ASVAB tests administered on and after 2 January 2002. - (c) A minimum OPAT score of: Long Jump (LJ) 120 cm, seated Power Throw (PT) 350 cm, Strength Deadlift (SD) 120 lbs., and Interval Aerobic Run (IR) 36 shuttles in Physical Demands Category "Moderate" (Gold). - (5) A high school graduate or equivalent prior to entry into active duty. - (6) Never been a member of the U.S. Peace Corps, except as specified in AR 614-200 (para 3-2.d). - (7) No record of conviction by court-martial. - (8) No record of conviction by a civil court for any offense other than minor traffic violations. - (9) Must be a U.S. citizen. - (10) The Soldier must meet TOP SECRET (TS) Sensitive Compartmented Information (SCI) access eligibility requirements to be awarded this MOS. - (a) To maintain the MOS, a fully adjudicated TOP SECRET with Sensitive Compartmented Information (SCI) must be obtained within 24 months of the graduation of advanced individual training. - (b) Not have information in official military personnel file, Provost Marshal, intelligence, or medical records that would prevent the granting of TOP SECRET security eligibility under AR 380-67 (Para 3-20.a).
+Signals intelligence analysts must possess the following qualifications: - (1) A physical demands rating of moderate (Gold). - (2) A physical profile of 222221. - (3) Normal color vision. - (4) Qualifying scores. - (a) A minimum score of 112 in aptitude area ST. - (b) A minimum OPAT score of: Long Jump (LJ) 120 cm, seated Power Throw (PT) 350 cm, Strength Deadlift (SD) 120 lbs., and Interval Aerobic Run (IR) 36 shuttles in Physical Demands Category "Moderate" (Gold). - (5) Never been a member of the U.S. Peace Corps, except as specified in AR 614-200 (para 3-2. d). - (6) U.S. citizen. - (7) Immediate family and/or relatives must be U.S. citizens.
+Soldiers and immediate family can be naturalized citizens IAW AR 380-67. - (8) Security Eligibility. - (a) A Top Secret Sensitive Compartmented Information (TS//SCI) clearance and Counterintelligence Scope Polygraph (CSP) is required for initial award of MOS. - (b) For clearance requirements to attend training, refer to Army Training Requirements and Resources System (ATTRS). - (9) Foreign National Affiliation (FNA) Restrictions. - (a) FNA are close and continuous relationships with foreign nationals or individuals with ties to foreign governments.
+CLOSE is defined as an association characterized by ties of kinship, affection, loyalty, love, capacity of influence, personal/professional or financial obligation, or which may create a heighted risk of foreign exploitation, inducement, manipulation, pressure, or coercion.
+CONTINUOUS is a relationship or contact you anticipate having in the future, even if minimal. - (b) USAREC and HRC will screen a recruit or reclassifying Soldier against the U.S. Army Tiered Country List to determine if the recruit or reclassifying Soldier has immediate family members